 Origins of Lithuanian city names

-Bibliography, curriculum vitae, and research summary.
+Bibliography, curriculum vitae, research summary, and teaching summary.

 Audris Mockus studies software developers' culture and behavior through the recovery, documentation, and analysis of digital remains, in other words, Digital Archaeology.
 These digital traces reflect projections of collective and individual activity.
 He reconstructs the reality from these projections by designing data mining methods to summarize and augment these digital traces, interactive visualization techniques to inspect, present, and control the behavior of teams and individuals, and statistical models and optimization techniques to understand the nature of individual and collective behavior.

 Software development practice is experiencing a radical change driven by the open source movement, the business needs to move development to low-cost locations, the aging and renewal of core developers in legacy products, recruiting in fast growing Internet companies, and the turmoil of the economy causing unprecedented turnover in software projects.
 The investigations on transfer of work and the associated phenomena related to organizational change and the growth of software project competencies clarify the nature of these challenges.
 In particular, the relationship between the social and technical competencies is associated with the fraction of new participants who become long term contributors.
 Also, the initial environment a person encounters when joining a team or an organization affects motivation and long-term behavior.